Wizards go down in flames as a 35-point lead disappears in a 116-115 loss to the Clippers

 But as is too often the case in Wizards games, the second half was a different story.
 After they eased up on defense and Amir Coffey got hot, the Clippers had narrowed the gap to six points thanks to a Kennard three with nine seconds to play.

 Following a timeout, Washington was assessed a five-second violation on an inbounds play and turned the ball over.
-Kennard hit another three and Beal fouled him on the release.
+Kennard hit another three, and Beal fouled him on the release.

 “It’s embarrassing, there’s no other way to put it,” Beal said of the loss.